SKrotkih/CSEditor/README.md

 ## License

-SwiftOrganizer is available under the MIT license.
+CSEditor is available under the MIT license.
 See the LICENSE file for more info.

 ## Update